cloudbank-project/hpc/aws/README.md

    * Add `[compute_resource defaultmesh]`

 There follows some explanation of these additions to `config`.
+This is really our first insight into "what the switches and dials do" and how we could scale up this cluster implementation to apply some serious computer power to a computation.
 Of particular interest is the section onf **FSx for Lustre** with more content referenced [here](https://aws.amazon.com/fsx/lustre/). **FSx for Lustre** is high-performance scalable storage.
 FSx filesystems can also be linked to S3 buckets.

+### Page 3 of Section 3: Configure for Graviton2

+Copy the `config` file to a new file called `config-arm` and modify this as directed.
+As above notes are provided on what the modifications accomplish.